Electrical safety at home

 It’s important to be proactive about the electrical safety risks in your home.
 Knowing how to properly use your appliances, tools and lighting can help keep you and your family safe.
 Follow these room-by-room tips to minimize hazards in your home.

-- Make sure your hands are dry before operating any appliance.
+- Always dry your hands completely before operating any appliance.

 - Keep your stove and sink areas well-lit to avoid accidents.

 Follow these tips to prevent hazards in the bathroom.